From Likes to Leads: How to Master Social Media Marketing as a Financial Advisor

 Collaborate and connect: You don't have to do it alone!
 Partner with other financial professionals or influencers for cross-promotion and reaching new audiences.
 Leverage professional associations or industry groups to increase your reach.

 If you are looking for industry experts to leverage in your marketing and promotion, schedule a call with our team here.
-We’ll show you how to leverage Stonewood books, automated webinar recordings and more on social media.
+We’ll show you how to leverage Stonewood Financial books, automated webinar recordings and more on social media.

 4 | Consistency is Key

 Regular rhythm: This is a tough one because it takes commitment.
 But consistency really is key when it comes to social media content for financial advisors.
 Develop a consistent posting schedule and stick to it.
 Whether daily, weekly, or bi-weekly, establish a rhythm that your audience can rely on and anticipate.
-Here at Stonewood, we use the project management platform Monday to plan out our social media content calendar.
+Here at Stonewood Financial, we use the project management platform Monday to plan out our social media content calendar.

 Plan and track: Utilize social media scheduling tools to streamline your workflow and ensure consistent posting.
 Analyze your engagement metrics to understand what resonates and make data-driven adjustments.